-CC4A and EFMP have been overseen by CARB and implemented by participating air districts for over eight years since 2015.
+CC4A and EFMP have been overseen by CARB and implemented by participating air districts since 2015.
 These programs have been increasingly popular and in high demand, thus successfully helping thousands of people transition into cleaner, more reliable, advanced technology vehicles.
-Advanced technology vehicle types include Battery Electric Vehicles (BEV), Conventional Hybrid Vehicles, Fuel Cell Vehicles, and PHEVs.
+CARB defines advanced technology vehicle types to include Battery Electric Vehicles (BEV), Fuel Cell Vehicles (FCEVs), and Plug-In Hybrids (PHEVs).
+In prior years, CARB has included conventional hybrids as part of the advanced technology vehicle types, however with the passage of Senate Bill 1382 (Gonzalez, Chapter 375, Statutes of 2023), those will no longer be considered an eligible vehicle type beginning January 1, 2025.
 As shown later in this report, participant feedback indicates that reliable and dependable transportation helps people access the basic goods and services they need to be able to live, access educational and employment opportunities, and support their families and loved ones.
-Oftentimes, people who live in disadvantaged or low-income communities may not have the resources to repair their older vehicles and prices to fix vehicles have gone up by up to 20% this year.3
+Often, people who live in disadvantaged or low-income communities may not have the resources to repair their older vehicles and prices to fix vehicles have gone up by up to 20% this year.3

 CC4A and EFMP have delivered real and meaningful equity benefits.
 However, there is always room for program improvement.
 Historically, the CC4A program was only available to people living in ZIP codes containing Disadvantaged Communities (DAC).
-In 2022 the Board approved the expansion of the district programs to all areas of their respective jurisdictions, and districts will begin rolling out that expansion in 2023 and 2024.
-Combined with the statewide program, low-income individuals in all areas of the State will now have access to the CC4A program.
+In 2022 the Board approved the expansion of the district programs to all areas of their respective jurisdictions, and districts have begun rolling out that expansion in 2023.
+Combined with the statewide program known as the Driving Clean Assistance Program (DCAP), low-income individuals in all areas of the State will now have access to the CC4A program.
 This also complements the EFMP program, which has been open to low-income consumers statewide.
-Additionally, options for vehicle-charging need to be readily available and widespread for program participants to use them.
+Additionally, options for vehicle charging need to be readily available and widespread for program participants to use them.